-- Philadelphia Forest Products Center comprizes piers 38, 40, 74, 78, 80 (each with a warehouse).
+- Philadelphia Forest Products Center comprises piers 38, 40, 74, 78, 80 (each with a warehouse).
 Here are handled forest products (newsprint paper, wood pulp, lumber, coated paper).

-- In South Philadelphia is the port's Automobile-Terminal where are served the USA car dealerships of Hyundai and Kia cars (arriving weekly at the Packer Avenue Terminal).
-In 2018 started the construction of a vehicle-processing center for new car imports (Hyundai and Kia models) started at Navy Yard's Southport terminal.
+- Automobile Terminal (South Philadelphia) serves the American dealerships of Hyundai and Kia cars (arriving weekly at Packer Avenue Terminal).
+In 2018 started the construction of a vehicle-processing center for new car imports (Hyundai and Kia models) at Navy Yard's Southport terminal.

 - "Delaware River Main Channel Deepening" (2010-2017), cost USD 392 million) - dredging the 103-ml long main channel from 40 ft to max draft 45 ft)